home-os/home-os/README.md

 * for raspberry pi: see the file setup/raspberry-pi.md
 * ...

-Then, setup your software environment and follow the file setup/setup.md

 > You can check if the software layer is operational by using the command `npm start`